-Effe ects of Alternative Plans
+Recreation and Aesthetics No Change No Effects

+Air Quality and Noise No Change No Effect

 Climate Change No Change No Effect

 HTRW No Change No Effect

 USACE strives to protect the environment to the maximum extent practicable.
 As with any USACE civil works project, the study process included incorporation of USACE's Seven Environmental Operating Principles (EOP).
 These are the following: